 Here’s what they’ve got to show for all their years together and what they cherish along with the love they have for God and each other.

-Add 15 more to this number for the more accurate count of their legacy.
+Add 15 more to this number for the more accurate count of their legacy which continues to grow.

 So raise your glasses and toast to my mom and pop for all these years that God has been faithful to them!

 Second through fifth photos were all taken by Jeremy Leffel our photographer and good friend at Andrew and Katie’s wedding.

 For my special Mother’s Day edition for this weekend I’m posting photos that Jeremy Leffel took at Katie and Andrew’s wedding that include mothers.
 Have we mentioned how much we appreciate Jeremy and his photography?

 Andrew’s Mother and his sister.

 Young moms, older moms, mothers in law, step moms, grandmothers, sisters, sisters in law, nieces, cousins, friends… moms.
 All important people in our lives.

 We are getting a stretch of good weather here in the Pacific Northwest so I’m sure people will be out and about and getting caught up on their gardening.
 We are participating in a Free Them 5K against human trafficking on Saturday morning.
 Later in the day we will enjoy a meal with Josh and Laura and from there head to the Sounders soccer game.
 Hope you enjoy your weekend!